takak2166/scrapbox-mcp/README.md

 ### Overview

 Scrapbox MCP is a Message Control Protocol (MCP) server implementation for Scrapbox.
-This project provides two different implementations for comparison:
+This project provides three different implementations for comparison:

 1. Implementation using `mark3labs/mcp-go` framework
 2. Implementation using `ktr0731/go-mcp`
+3. Implementation using `metoro-io/mcp-golang`

 Both implementations provide a standardized interface for interacting with Scrapbox through various tools and commands.